fairscript/interact/Readme.md

 # Interact

 A database interaction library for node.js/JavaScript/TypeScript that uses code reflection to maximize type safety and minimize friction.
-Supports PostgreSQL, Google BigQuery and SQLite.
+Supports SQLite, PostgreSQL and Google BigQuery.

 ## Installation